 Turmeric helps fight inflammation in the body.
 There have been studies that have shown that turmeric can have a stronger effect on an issue than steroid medication.

 It supports the immune system and is especially good at balancing an overstimulated immune system.

-It helps brain health, memory and attention and has been known to help with depression.
+Turmeric also helps brain health, memory and attention-span; and has been known to help with depression.